Whimse/Kaggle_digit_recognizer/README.md

 ## Setting up Work Environment

 The code was tested with Python version 3.6.9.
+A virtual environment to use the code can be created with the following command line, and then activated:

+    python3 -m virtualenv Kaggle_Digit_Recognizer --python=/usr/bin/python3.6
+    source Kaggle_Digit_Recognizer/bin/activate

 The execution of the training requires several packages, including Pytorch, Pandas or Kaggle.
 These can be automatically installed with the following command line: